leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 Third, we set the value of `rsp` which is the stack pointer to the address of our provided function so we start executing that first when we are scheduled to run.

 Lastly we set the state as `Ready` which means we have work to do and that we are ready to do it.
-Remember, it's up to our "scheduler" to actually start up this thread.
+Remember, it's up to our “scheduler” to actually start up this thread.

 We're now finished implementing our `Runtime`, if you got all this you basically understand _how_ green threads work.
 However there are still a few details needed to implement them.